NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

    upload the file on luarocks.org.
 2. nix won't work with all packages.
 If the package lists `external_dependencies` in its rockspec file then it won't work.

-You can run `nix-shell -p luarocks-nix` and then `luarocks convert2nix PKG_NAME`.
-Once you have checked the package works without modifications, you can add it to `maintainers/scripts/update-luarocks-packages.sh`
+You can run `nix-shell -p luarocks-nix` and then `luarocks nix PKG_NAME`.
-Nix rely on luarocks to install lua packages, basically it runs:
+Once you have checked the package works without modifications, you can add it to `maintainers/scripts/luarocks.sh` Nix rely on luarocks to install lua packages, basically it runs:
 `luarocks make --deps-mode=none --tree $out`